Terry Farrell (actress): Early life and career

-Farrell then co-starred on Paramount's television comedy series Becker.
-She played Regina "Reggie" Kostas, foil and love interest to Ted Danson's John Becker, for four years and 94 episodes, before her character was written out of the show.
-Farrell told the Tampa Bay Times that she was fired from the show just after the season-four cliffhanger finale aired.
-She told the paper that she was completely surprised by the firing.
+Farrell's next regular role was on Paramount's television comedy series Becker.
+She played Regina "Reggie" Kostas, foil and love interest to Ted Danson's John Becker, for four years and 94 episodes.
+Her character was written out of the show before the fifth season.
+Farrell told the Tampa Bay Times that she was fired from the show just after the fourth season's cliffhanger finale aired.
+Farrell stated that she was surprised by her dismissal from the series.

-Farrell also provided the voice of Six of One in the animated short film Tripping the Rift, which eventually became a Sci-Fi Channel TV series with other actors providing the voice of Six.
-First released independently on the Internet, Tripping the Rift originally featured Patricia Beckmann as the voice of Six and was replaced by Farrell's voice for an episode of the Sci-Fi Channel's short film series Exposure, in which Farrell was guest host.
-Farrell's version of Six was heard only once on television.
+Farrell also provided the voice of Six of One in the animated short film Tripping the Rift, which eventually became a Sci-Fi Channel series in which Farrell did not reprise her role.
+First released independently on the Internet, Tripping the Rift originally featured Patricia Beckmann as the voice of Six; Beckmann's voice was replaced by Farrell's for an episode of the Sci-Fi Channel's short film series Exposure, in which Farrell was guest host.

-Farrell retired in 2002 after marrying actor Brian Baker.
-They divorced in 2015, and Farrell played a role in the web-released fan film Star Trek: Renegades.
-She is expected to appear in the same role in episodes of Renegades, which strips mention of Star Trek for legal purposes.
+In 2015, Farrell played a role in the web-released fan film Star Trek: Renegades.

 Personal life

-Farrell retired from acting to concentrate on her family.
-She lived in Hershey, Pennsylvania, with her husband, former Sprint Corporation spokesman Brian Baker and their son.
+Farrell largely retired from acting in 2002 after marrying actor Brian Baker, wishing to concentrate on her family.
+Farrell and Baker lived in Hershey, Pennsylvania, with their son.
 She enjoys sewing and yoga.
 Farrell appeared with Baker at the Hershey Area Playhouse in Hershey, in a production of A.R.
 Gurney's Love Letters.
 Farrell and Baker have been divorced since December 2015.

-In August 2015, she was reportedly in a relationship with Adam Nimoy and Farrell confirmed on Twitter that they were engaged.
-Farrell and Nimoy were married in San Francisco on March 26, 2018, Leonard Nimoy's 87th birthday.
-An August 28, 2024, LA Times interview with Nimoy called the marriage "brief," and Nimoy confirmed that it had ended.
+In August 2015, she began a relationship with Adam Nimoy, the son of Star Trek actor Leonard Nimoy.
+Farrell later confirmed on Twitter that they were engaged.
+Farrell and Nimoy were married in San Francisco on March 26, 2018.
+Farrell filed for divorce two years later and, in a 2024 interview, Nimoy called the marriage "brief," and confirmed that it had ended.

 Farrell and her Star Trek: Deep Space Nine co-star Nana Visitor were honored in 2001 when William Kwong Yu Yeung named two small Solar System bodies he had discovered after them - asteroid 26734 Terryfarrell and asteroid 26733 Nanavisitor.